cta-observatory/dl1-data-handler/README.md

 ```

 ### Config files and bins_cuts_dict files

-"Default" configuration files and bins_cuts_dict files are provided in /aux/.
-The "1bin" files use standard cuts, but only 1 large energy bin containing all events.
-The non-"1bin" files use the standard cuts and 3 energy bins (low, medium, high) which are specified in the config files.

-The config files can be modified directly using a text editor, although it should be ensured that they match the config spec located in config.py.
-Config.py can be used to generate an example default configuration file or validate an existing one.

 Bins_cuts_dict.pkl files are the result of running the EventDisplay analysis on the simtel files through to the MSCW stage, then applying the cuts specified in the config file on the array/event-level parameters.
 The default cuts were selected to match those used by the Boosted Decision Tree analysis method for Gamma-Hadron separation currently being used in EventDisplay for VERITAS data.
 A new one can be created (for example, to match a new set of simtel files) by running the standard ED analysis on all simtel files up to the MSCW stage, then passing the MSCW.root files into prepare_bins_dict.py.